TSE-Systems/tse-analytics-docs/Writerside/topics/Mixed-design-ANOVA.md

 > **Note**: Pairwise comparisons can only be calculated within time bins (comparing between-subject factors within individual time bins, but not comparing time bins within factor groups).
 {style='note'}

-> **Warning**: The time needed to calculate pairwise comparison results for mixed-design ANOVA increases with the number of time bins.
+> **Important**: The time needed to calculate pairwise comparison results for mixed-design ANOVA increases with the number of time bins.
 > In case of binning by time intervals, calculation of ANOVA results might take several minutes depending on the computer’s computing power.
 > Therefore, when performing mixed-design ANOVA using time binning by time intervals, users can choose whether pairwise comparisons should be performed in a pop-up window.
 {style = 'warning'}